vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 ````

-Next, we are going to make use of our VIP to tell Wordpress how to reach the database, using environment variables:
+Next, you will use the VIP to tell WordPress how to reach the database, using environment variables:

 ````json
 {